airbusgeo/playground-tagging/aircrafts.md

 The length and wingspan of aircrafts and helicopters should be **larger than 10 pixels**.
 Typical dimensions are given as guidance but flexibility is possible here.

-If you encounter objects on the tarmac that might be aircrafts but do not fall in the previous categories, please tag them as **unknown_aircraft**.
+If you encounter objects on the tarmac that might be aircrafts but do not fall in the previous categories, please tag them as **`unknown_aircraft`**.

-**Do not annotate** any aircraft that is truncated at the border of the imagery.
-This should be covered by appropriate overlapping of imagery tiles.

-**Annotate** an aircraft that is not fully visible for other reasons (i.e. partially covered by a shed).
+If an aircraft is not fully visible (i.e. partially covered by a shed or at the border of the imagery), **annotate only the portion that is visible**.

 **Do not annotate** blimps (a.k.a zeppelin), hot air balloons, dismantled aircrafts or aircrafts pieces such as an helicopter without blades, an aircraft without wings or wings alone.